Being stationed in Germany for six years gave me a deep appreciation for two things: beer and bratwurst (sausages) of all kinds.

 Cooked brats cut into 1-inch pieces

 Using a very sharp knife, make a slit in the casings by running the tip of the blade down the length of the sausage.

 Remove the casing from each of the bratwurst and discard.

-2 Cook the sausages: In a cast iron skillet, or other heavy nonstick skillet, brown the brats over medium high heat and cook for 5 to 6 minutes, until the meat is cooked through and developing some caramelized spots.
+In a cast-iron skillet, or other heavy nonstick skillet, brown the brats over medium-high heat and cook for 5 to 6 minutes, until the meat is cooked through and developing some caramelized spots.
 Break up the sausages with a wooden spoon or a potato masher as you cook—aim for bite-sized pieces the size of raisins, which are perfect for scooping with chips.

 Use a slotted spoon to transfer the browned sausage to your slow cooker.
 Leave the fat behind in the pan; you will use it for the next step.